 This article will discuss when this condition can be prevented and how to minimize further pain, inflammation, and damage for your dog.

 If you do think your dog might have a predisposition to dysplasia you should try an orthopedic dog bed and see if it helps them get comfy.

 Diagnosis For Dogs With Hip Dysplasia

-To effectively prevent hip dysplasia in dogs from becoming a major problem, diagnosing the condition early is critical.
+To effectively avoid hip dysplasia in dogs from becoming a major problem, diagnosing the condition early is critical.

-Your veterinarian will first assess your dog’s condition by gently moving their hind legs to see if their hip joints are loose.
+Your veterinarian will first assess your dog’s condition by gently moving their hind legs to see if their ball and socket hip joints are loose.